nicholastay/nodesu/README.md

 * `id`: An integer or string, that corresponds to the ID of the map/mapset or it can be a username/userid/hash
 * `limit`: (optional) Limit the beatmaps that are returned

+This function/variable can also be used to look up things that are returned by the API.
+For example, the API returns and ID for approval status.
+You can use `osu.beatmap.approvalStatus[ID]` to look up the ID, for example, `osu.beatmap.approvalStatus[-1]` returns with a string `'WIP'`.
+Similar lookups can be used with `beatmap.genre` and `beatmap.language`.

 #### score
 ```javascript